The-Bambi/SheetyRecognizer/README.md

 - reimplement "data science" pipeline (data split, model setup, model train, model evaluate...)
 - improve data generation (no music is ever random, right now it is)
 - improve the model (dictionary fix)

+This is your new Kedro project, which was generated using `kedro 0.19.6`.

 ## Rules and guidelines